About the course

 When you are ready, you will start to take responsibility to deliver parts of lessons on your own.
 The ITT programme will build your confidence and subject knowledge and give you the necessary skills to become an effective classroom practitioner.
 As you become more confident and competent you will take on greater responsibility until you are teaching full lessons.

 You are required to teach in 2 schools during the course of the year.
 The first placement (Autumn) and the third placement (Summer) are usually in the same school.
 In the Spring term you will spend time teaching in another school.
 Our placement strategy is aimed at giving you the best preparation possible for your teaching career.
-During the programme you will spend time in a variety of schools and contexts including mainstream schools, special schools, Pupil Referral Units (PRU), and the Medical Needs Teaching Service.

 You will need to demonstrate that you meet the Teachers’ Standards to achieve QTS.
 You will also complete academic assignments in order to achieve a PGCE.
 These assignments are focused on your understanding of how children learn, your specialist subject knowledge and your vision for education.